 Enroll in NC State’s two-factor solution to keep your account and NC State secure.

 Learn more about how we use 2FA and how it keeps us safe.

-- a code delivered via text, voice call or mobile app
+- code delivered via mobile app, text, or voice call

-- a push (or pop-up) notification on your smartphone.
+- push (or pop-up) notification on your smartphone

 Two-Factor at NC State

 At NC State University, we primarily use Duo for two factor authentication.
 Duo protects all services for accounts (employees, students, affiliates, no-pays and other unity account holders.)